 | Pages 7-8 | Worked numerical, slip warnings, recall grid | The order of computation and red margin arrows. |

-Every Hand-Drawn Diagram in the Accounting Ratios Notes PDF
+Hand-Drawn Diagrams in the Notes PDF

 | Page | Hand-drawn element | What it shows |